Ph.D. Biopsychology, The University of Illinois at Chicago, 2000.

 B.A.
 Psychology, Illinois Wesleyan University, 1992.

 Dr. Struthers' lab research interests are in the neural mechanisms that underlie behavioral arousal and the processing of novel environments.
 His research employs the use of stereotaxic surgery, immunochemistry, and behavioral manipulations to investigate gene expression in the cingulate cortex and basal ganglia.

 Dr. Struthers married his wife in 1993 and they have been blessed with three children.
-Dr. Struthers was born in Chicago but spent his adolescent and teen years in northwestern Pennsylvania.
+Dr. Struthers was born in Chicago but grew up in northwestern Pennsylvania.
 He is an avid fan of all Pittsburgh sports teams (Steelers, Penguins, and Pirates), J.R.R.
 Tolkien's writings, and Battlestar Galactica.
-He also is rumored to have been in an '80s cover band (complete with a mullet) during his college years.
-When he finds time, he enjoys reading comic books and listening to glam-rock/hair bands from the eighties.
+When he finds time he enjoys reading comic books, supporting Arsenal in the EPL, and listening to glam-rock/hair bands from the eighties.